Chart Color Schemes

 The level of cultural diversity witnessed in Greenwood was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Greenwood had a higher than average cultural diversity, with 10.3% speaking a language other than English at home and 28.5% born overseas.
-Christianity was the predominant religion, comprising 48.1%.
-Judaism, however, was slightly overrepresented at 0.2%, compared to Greater Perth's 0.1%.
+Greenwood's cultural diversity is above average, with 10.3% speaking a language other than English at home and 28.5% born overseas.
+Christianity is the predominant religion in Greenwood, comprising 48.1%.
+Judaism is overrepresented compared to Greater Perth, making up 0.2% of Greenwood's population versus 0.3%.

 Frequently Asked Questions - Diversity